 The Company is an investment trust and so its own direct environmental impact is minimal.
 The Board of Directors consists of seven Directors, six of whom are resident in the UK and one resident in the United States.
 The Board holds the majority of its regular meetings in the United Kingdom and has a policy that travel, as far as possible, is minimal, thereby minimising the Company's greenhouse gas emissions.
-Further details concerning greenhouse gas emissions can be found within the Report of the Directors on page 38 of this annual report.
+Further details concerning greenhouse gas emissions can be found within the Report of the Directors on page 37.